Martin Heidegger and Nazism: Resignation from rectorship

-In his postwar justification, Heidegger claimed he resigned the rectorship in April 1934 because the ministry in Karlsruhe had demanded the dismissal of the deans Erik Wolf and Wilhelm von Mollendorf on political grounds.
+In his postwar justification, Heidegger claimed he resigned the rectorship in April 1934 because the ministry in Karlsruhe had demanded the dismissal of the deans Erik Wolf and Wilhelm von Möllendorff on political grounds.
 But Rüdiger Safransky found no trace of such events and prefers talking about a disagreement with other Party members.
 According to the historian Richard J. Evans:

 By the beginning of 1934, there were reports in Berlin that Heidegger had established himself as 'the philosopher of National Socialism'.
 But to other Nazi thinkers, Heidegger's philosophy appeared too abstract, too difficult, to be of much use [...]
 Though his intervention was welcomed by many Nazis, on closer inspection such ideas did not really seem to be in tune with the Party's.
 It is not surprising that his enemies were able to enlist the support of Alfred Rosenberg, whose own ambition it was to be the philosopher of Nazism himself.
 Denied a role at the national level, and increasingly frustrated with the minutiae of academic politics – which seemed to him to betray a sad absence of the new spirit he had hoped would permeate the universities – Heidegger resigned his post in April 1934.

 Post-rectorate period

 After he resigned from the rectorship, Heidegger withdrew from most political activity but he never withdrew his membership in the Nazi party.
-In May 1934 he accepted a position on the Committee for the Philosophy of Law in the Academy for German Law (Ausschuß für Rechtphilosophie der Akademie für Deutsches Recht), where he remained active until at least 1936.
+In May 1934 he accepted a position on the Committee for the Philosophy of Law in the Academy for German Law (Ausschuss für Rechtsphilosophie der Akademie für Deutsches Recht), where he remained active until at least 1936.
 The academy had official consultant status in preparing Nazi legislation such as the Nuremberg racial laws that came into effect in 1935.
 In addition to Heidegger, such Nazi notables as Hans Frank, Julius Streicher, Carl Schmitt and Alfred Rosenberg belonged to the academy and served on this committee.
 References to Nazism continued to appear in Heidegger's work, always in ambiguous ways, suitably disguised for the benefit of the Gestapo spies, according to François Fédier and Julian Young, in order to hide his own version of Nazism, as per Emmanuel Faye.
 For instance, in a 1935 lecture, he publicly criticized National Socialism, but referred in passing to the "inner truth and greatness of this movement":

 What today is systematically touted as the philosophy of National Socialism, but which has nothing in the least to do with the inner truth and greatness of this movement (namely the encounter of a globally determined technology with the man of the new age), darts about with fish-like movements in the murky waters of these 'values' and 'totalities'.